 We have presented a method for fast physics-based simulation of a large class of hyperelastic materials.
-The key to our approach is the insight that Projective Dynamics [Bouaziz et al. 2014] can be re-formulated as a quasi-Newton method.
+The key to our approach is the insight that Projective Dynamics [Bouaziz et al. 2014] can be reformulated as a quasi-Newton method.
 Aided with line search, we obtain a robust simulator supporting many practical material models.
 Our quasi-Newton formulation also allows us to further accelerate convergence by combining our method with L-BFGS.
-Even though L-BFGS is sensitive to initial Hessian approximation, our method suggests a particularly effective Hessian initialization which yields fast convergence.
-Most of our experiments use ten iterations of our method which is typically more accurate than one iteration of Newton's method, while being about ten times faster and easier to implement.
-Traditionally, real-time physics is considered to be approximate but fast, while off-line physics is accurate but slow.
-We hope that our method will help to blur the boundaries between real-time and off-line physics-based animation.
+Even though L-BFGS is sensitive to initial Hessian approximation, our method suggests a particularly effective Hessian initialization that yields fast convergence.
+Most of our experiments use 10 iterations of our method, which is typically more accurate than one iteration of Newton's method, while being about 10 times faster and easier to implement.
+Traditionally, real-time physics is considered to be approximate but fast, while offline physics is accurate but slow.
+We hope that our method will help to blur the boundaries between real-time and offline physics-based animation.